b1n01/typesource/README.md

 firebase emulators:start
 ```

-Now Typesource is served on [http://localhost:8080](http://localhost:8080) and the Firebase emulator UI on [http://localhost:4000](http://localhost:4000).
+Typesource and the Firebase Emulator UI are now served locally (check the teminal to see ports number).

 ---